 In terms of the question of sustaining itself without depleting the natural resource base, mabbonzyi farming is unsustainable in the long run (the riverbed is evidently being eroded despite farmers' attempts to use minimum tillage techniques).
 This is largely attributable to ecological marginality and the context in which the people's livelihoods exist.
 The study thus argues that conventional natural resources conservation and popular environmental degradation narratives attribute to environmental degradation and to the lack of capacity of the locals to be custodians of their natural environments.
-It is rather an alienation from resource base.
+It is rather an alienation from resources that results in risky livelihoods and, in the process, they deplete the natural resource base.
 In light of this, if possible, policies such as the Fast Track Land Reform Programme should be revised to accommodate minority ethnic groups that live on the margins where adverse weather conditions make their livelihoods difficult.
 Instead of castigating rural people as incapable of caring for the environment, institutions like Government create the vulnerability context, which leads to unsustainable livelihood activities as people try to adapt to constant failure of livelihoods and severe ill-being.